 You can easily decrease the liquid and make it super thick and have it as a smoothie bowl topped with banana slices, granola, shredded coconut and blueberries.
 Suddenly craving!!

-Add all ingredients to a high speed blender.
+First, add all ingredients to a high speed blender.

 Blend until completely smooth and creamy, about 1 full minute.
-If you don’t have a high speed blender, you will likely need to add extra milk, but start with less and add more as needed.
+If you don’t have a high speed blender, you will likely need to add extra almond milk, but start with less and add more as needed.

 Pour into glasses and enjoy!
 I like to top mine with my almond butter granola for a little crunch.

-Fresh vs frozen fruit
+Fresh vs. frozen fruit

 Generally speaking, I use all frozen fruit in my smoothies.
 Especially since this recipe has a base of banana, it really helps make it creamier!

 You are welcome to use fresh if you don’t have frozen, but you will want to decrease the milk by about half and add a handful of ice to make it cold.

 You probably know by now that I’m big on putting vegetables in just about every smoothie.
 It’s such an easy way to get more into your diet and I promise you won’t taste them!

 For this chocolate peanut butter smoothie, I opted for cauliflower and zucchini since it won’t change the color at all.
 Which is key if you’re feeding this to kids!